 Regardless of level of automation, the models assume 30.25 hours per year for large, frequently operated pumps (e.g., booster pumps).
 This estimate does not include small chemical metering pumps, but does include backwash pumps when these are operated more frequently than weekly.
-The estimate of 30.25 hours per year is based on a list of recommended pump maintenance activities from a vendor and the assumptions for each activity shown in Exhibit E-2.
+The estimate of 30.25 hours per year is based on a list of recommended pump maintenance activities from a vendor, combined with an independent engineering estimate of hours required for each activity, as shown in Exhibit E-2.